emadzedan80/Futuristic-Login-Form/README.md

 # Futuristic-Login-Form
-Futuristic Login Form Design And Front-End
+Futuristic Login Form Design And Front-End Validation

+# To Do
+Convert It To Back-End Vaildation Using PHP & ASP.NET Using C#